thxcks/Public/README.md

   ```

 <h2>Wordpress Domain Changer</h2>
-<p>This tool changes the domain name in your Wordpress database including Table updates.</p>
+<p>This tool changes the domain name in your Wordpress database including Table updates.

+Can also swap http:// to https:// without changing the domain name</p>

 > [!TIP]
 > shell_exec or exec & escapeshellarg are required for this script.